kontenbase/kontenbase-docs/docs/tutorials/blog.md

     - `DELETE` Remove one user by id
 - Articles
   - `GET` Find all articles
-    - `GET` Find one or more articles with filter
+    - `GET` Find one or more articles with a filter
   - `POST` Create one article
   - `PATCH` Update one article
   - `DELETE` Remove one article
   - `DELETE` Remove all articles
 - Authors
   - `GET` Find all authors
-    - `GET` Find one or more authors with filter
+    - `GET` Find one or more authors with a filter
   - `POST` Create one author
   - `PATCH` Update one author
   - `DELETE` Remove one author